sriramab/gamamanual/WikiOnly/NewVersionChanges.md

  * Terminal commands can now be issued from within GAMA using the `console` operator
  * New `status` statement allows to change the text of the status.
  * light statement in 3D display provides the possibility to custom your lights (point lights, direction lights, spot lights)
+ * `on_change:` facet for attributes/parameters allows to define a sequence of statements to run whenever the value changes.

 * Data importation
  * draw of complex shapes through obj file